 There is expressed interest in the community to expand the French Immersion program to new sites.
 Within existing facilities a new Early French Immersion program can be hosted at Maple Ridge Elementary starting September 2016.
+The expansion of this program will also be considered in the planning for new schools in East Maple Ridge.

-It is anticipated that students completing the French Immersion program at Maple Ridge Elementary will enrol in the secondary French Immersion program at Pitt Meadows Secondary.
+It is anticipated that students completing the French Immersion program at Maple Ridge Elementary will be given priority to enrol in the secondary French Immersion program at Pitt Meadows Secondary.